dax-side/ecommerce-microservices-api/README.md

 # E-commerce Microservices API

-A high-performance e-commerce backend built with Node.js, TypeScript, and Docker.
-Handles 500+ concurrent users with 10x throughput compared to the original implementation.
+An e-commerce backend with Node.js, TypeScript, and Docker.
+Tested with 500 concurrent users at 10x faster throughput than the first version.

-## What This Project Does
+## What It Does

-Four microservices handle user authentication, product catalog, and order management.
-An API Gateway routes requests while Nginx handles load balancing.
-Redis caches frequent queries.
-MongoDB stores all data.
+Four services split the work: user auth, product catalog, and order management.
+The API Gateway routes traffic.
+Nginx balances load.
+Redis caches database queries.
+MongoDB holds the data.

 ```
 Client --> Nginx (port 80) --> API Gateway (port 3000)